-The intersection of machine learning and computational fluid dynamics (CFD) has openes new paths in scientific research, particularly in lattice quantum chromodynamics (QCD).
+Machine learning and computational fluid dynamics (CFD) are opening new paths in scientific research, particularly in lattice quantum chromodynamics (QCD).
 This study focuses on advancing multilevel domain decomposition techniques to increase the scalability and efficiency of lattice QCD computations on exascale supercomputers.
 Lattice QCD is the pre-eminent ab initio method for solving the fundamental theory of the strong interaction, quantum chromodynamics, in the low-energy regime.
 Its indispensable role in exploring the precision limit of the Standard Model (SM) makes it a key player in the ongoing search for new physics.

 While lattice QCD has been seamlessly integrated into the high performance computing (HPC) infrastructure, challenges arise as the lattice dimensionality increases.
 The scalability of lattice QCD algorithms lags behind the rapid advances in supercomputing technology.
 This disparity is due to the predominantly bandwidth-bound nature of lattice QCD applications, which requires algorithms that can effectively exploit the significant ratio between peak floating-point performance and bandwidth in modern HPC clusters equipped with GPUs.